redhat-performance/jetlag/docs/deploy-bm-performancelab.md

 ### OCP node vars

-The same chart provided by the alias lab for the bastion machine, is used to identify the nic name for `controlplane_lab_interface`.
+The same chart provided by the performance lab for the bastion machine, is used to identify the nic name for `controlplane_lab_interface`.

 * `controlplane_lab_interface` should always be set to the nic name under "Public Network" for the specific system type

 For Dell r750 set `controlplane_lab_interface` var to the following